-Rather like in a sole trader business, the profits that a business partnership generates belong to the partners.
-They profits are shared between each partner according to how much of the business they own.
-A partner who owns 20% of the business gets 20% of the profits.
+Rather like in a sole trader business, the profits that a business partnership generates belong to the partners, rather than to the business as an entity.
+The profits are normally shared between the partners according to how much of the business they own, although some businesses might have a partnership agreement which means they do things differently.

-Whilst the partnership must submit a Self Assessment tax return in its own right, each partner is responsible for paying tax on their share of profits.
+Whilst the partnership must submit a Self Assessment tax return in its own right, it doesn’t actually pay tax as an entity.
+Instead, each partner is responsible for submitting their own tax return so they can pay tax on their share of profits.

 How do I pay myself from my limited company?

 Limited companies are a bit more complicated, because the company is a separate legal entity to you as the owner and director.
 Any money that the company has or receives belongs to the business, so you can’t simply take money out of the company without following strict procedures.

 The company has different methods of paying the people involved in the business: